Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 nslookup facebook.com 8.8.8.8        # use a custom DNS server (8.8.8.8 is Google's public DNS server)

-dig facebook.com                     # query the IPV4 for a domain name dig facebook.com MX                  # query the IPV4 of the mail server for a domain name dig facebook.com @8.8.8.8            # query the IPV4 for a domain name using a specific DNS server dig -x 69.63.176.13                  # perform a reverse lookup, same as : dig <IP> PTR
+dig facebook.com                     # query the IPV4 for a domain name dig facebook.com +short              # short response of the above command with just the IP address dig facebook.com MX                  # query the IPV4 of the mail server for a domain name dig facebook.com @8.8.8.8            # query the IPV4 for a domain name using a specific DNS server dig -x 69.63.176.13                  # perform a reverse lookup, same as : dig <IP> PTR